 The clearing prices of option contracts provide insight about how the market expects the price of the underlying commodity to move in the future.
 The price of an option depends on two factors: (i) the expected value of the underlying commodity relative to the strike price of the option, and (ii) the expected volatility of the underlying commodity over the period before the expiration date.
 When call option price decreases coincide with put option price increases, it signals a decrease in the expected price of the underlying commodity.
-Conversely, when call option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.
+Conversely, when call option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity.

-Key observations regarding the pricing of options for CO2 allowances in the fourth quarter of 2014:
+Key observations regarding the pricing of options for CO2 allowances in the second quarter of 2015:

-- Nineteen option trades were recorded on ICE during the fourth quarter of 2014, up from eight trades in the previous quarter.
-Sixty-seven percent of the volume was for contracts with November or December 2015 expiration, while 19 percent of the volume was for contracts with December 2014 expiration. - Fifty-one percent of the volume was for call options and 49 percent of the volume was for put options during the fourth quarter of 2014. - The strike prices of the 11 call options sold during the fourth quarter of 2014 ranged from \$5.00 to \$6.00, while 8 put options were sold at strike prices of \$3.25 to \$5.35.
+- Forty-three option trades were recorded on ICE during the second quarter of 2015, up from 27 trades in the previous quarter. - Nine percent of the volume was for contracts with June 2016 expiration, while 46 percent was for contracts with December 2015 expiration and 41 percent was for contracts with December 2016 expiration. - Eighty-one percent of the trading volume was for call options, up from 68 percent in the prior quarter. - The strike prices of the 37 call options ranged from \$5.75 to \$8.00, while six put options were sold at strike prices of \$5.25 to \$5.50.
 These strike prices provide some indication of the market's expectations for the potential range of variation in allowance prices.